Salim Ali Salam: Early life

 Salam was first sent to a Christian missionary school where he studied French and then to an Ottoman school where he studied Turkish.
 His father died when he was only seventeen years of age, at which point he took over the family business.
-Two years later, he married Kulthum Barbir, the granddaughter of Ahmad Al Agharr who had held at one and the same time in Beirut the positions of mufti, qadi, and naqib al-ashraf (head of the order of the descendants of the Prophet Muhammad).
+Two years later, he married Kulthum Barbir, the granddaughter of Ahmad Al Agharr who had held at one and the same time in Beirut the positions of mufti, qadi, and naqib al-ashraf (head of the order of the descendants of Muhammad).
 Together they had twelve children: Ali, Muhieddine, Fatima, Muhammad, Anbara, Misbah, Omar, Saeb, Abdallah, Fouad, Malik, and Rasha.
 One of his sons, Malik, married the sister of Rashid Karami who served as the prime minister for ten times.

 Salam became a successful merchant, mostly trading in staples from his office located in the seaport area of Beirut.
 In addition, he undertook several construction and agricultural projects.
 Owing to the economic position that he came to occupy, he was appointed member of the Chamber of Commerce in 1895, President of the Agricultural Bank in 1900, and Vice President of the Court of Commerce in 1903.